ember-learn/guides-source/guides/release/models/finding-records.md

 ### Querying for A Single Record

-If you are using an adapter that supports server requests capable of returning a single model object, EmberData provides a convenience method [`store.queryRecord()`](https://api.emberjs.com/ember-data/release/classes/Store/methods/queryRecord?anchor=queryRecord) that will return a promise that resolves with that single record.
+If you are using an builder that supports server requests capable of returning a single model object, EmberData provides a convenience method [`findRecord()`](https://api.emberjs.com/ember-data/5.3/functions/@ember-data%2Fjson-api%2Frequest/findRecord) that will return a record.
-The request is made via a method `queryRecord()` defined by the adapter.
+The request is made via a method `findRecord()` defined by the builders.

 For example, if your server API provides an endpoint for the currently logged in user: